stefanusjoehendy/yukk-full-stack-test-juhendy/README.md

 # YUKK TEST FULLSTACK (JUHENDY)

 preparation :
-- Create manual database name "yukk"
+- Create manual database Mysql or MariaDB with name "yukk"

 For running this application :